Anosov triangle reflection groups in SL(3,R): Introduction

 \subsection{Acknowledgements}

-We are thankful for helpful conversations with Jean-Philippe Burelle, Jeffrey Danciger, and Richard Evan Schwartz.
+We are thankful for helpful conversations with Jean--Philippe Burelle, Jeffrey Danciger, and Richard Evan Schwartz.
+We also thank the referees for many valuable comments which improved the paper significantly.

-G.-S. Lee was supported by the European Research Council under ERC-Consolidator Grant 614733 and by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No 2020R1C1C1A01013667).
-J. Lee is supported by the grant NRF-2019R1F1A1047703.
+G.-S.~Lee was supported by the European Research Council under ERC--Consolidator Grant 614733 and by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No 2020R1C1C1A01013667).
+J.~Lee is supported by the grants NRF--2019R1F1A1047703 and NRF--2020R1C1C1A01013667.
 F.~Stecker received support from the Klaus Tschira Foundation, the RTG 2229 grant of the German Research Foundation and ERC grants 614733 and 715982.